-1 Ensure that all source and destination servers are running supported versions of NetWare, Linux, or Windows server software.

-See Section 1.3, "Supported Source and Destination Server Versions," on page 18 for more information on supported operating system versions.

-2 If necessary, apply the latest NetWare or Open Enterprise Server (OES) Support Packs on both source and destination NetWare or OES servers.

-Updates are available for specific NetWare and OES versions at the Consolidated Support Pack home page (http://support.novell.com/tools/csp).

-3 If copying data from and to NetWare servers, set the same code page for both the source and destination servers.
+- 1 Ensure that all source and destination servers are running supported versions of NetWare, or Windows server software. - See Section 1.3, "Supported Source and Destination Server Versions," on page 16 for more information on supported operating system versions. - 2 If necessary, apply the latest NetWare Support Packs on both source and destination NetWare servers. - Updates are available for specific NetWare versions at the Consolidated Support Pack home page (http://support.novell.com/tools/csp). - 3 If copying data from and to NetWare servers, set the same code page for both the source and destination servers.

 IMPORTANT: If both servers don't have the same code page, data will be lost during the consolidation.
-For instructions on changing your serve's codepage, see Section 13.3, "Changing the NetWare Server Code Page," on page 118.
+For instructions on changing your server's codepage, see Section 12.2, "Changing the NetWare Server Code Page," on page 109.

-4 As a precaution, you should have a current backup of all data on the destination servers.

-You should also back up the eDirectory information on the destination servers.
-For information on creating a backup of eDirectory, see "Backing Up and Restoring Novell eDirectory" in the Novell eDirectory 8.7.3 Administration Guide.

-You should have a current data and trustee backup of the source servers, even though the source data is not modified during a data consolidation project.
-The only time data is changed on the source server is when you are consolidating printers.

-5 For NetWare/eDirectory consolidations, load the latest Storage Management ServicesTM (SMS) Storage Management Data Requestor (smdr.nlm) and Target Service Agent (tsafs.nlm) modules on your source and destination NetWare servers.

-To load the SMS modules provided with the NetWare operating system software, type load smdr and load tsafs at the server console.
+- 4 As a precaution, you should have a current backup of all data on the destination servers. - You should also back up the eDirectory information on the destination servers.
+For information on creating a backup of eDirectory, see "Backing Up and Restoring Novell eDirectory" in the Novell eDirectory 8.8 Administration Guide. - You should have a current data and trustee backup of the source servers, even though the source data is not modified during a data consolidation project.
+The only time data is changed on the source server is when you are consolidating printers. - 5 For NetWare/eDirectory consolidations, load the latest Storage Management Services (SMS) Storage Management Data Requestor (smdr.nlm) and Target Service Agent (tsafs.nlm) modules on your source and destination NetWare servers. - To load the SMS modules provided with the NetWare operating system software, type load smdr and load tsafs at the server console. - 6 Depending on how you have set up service discovery on your network, you might need to add the source server's IP address, DNS name, and localhost name to the sys:/etc/hosts file on the destination server, and vice versa. - See Section 5.2.2, "Modifying the Hosts File," on page 35 for additional information.

-If you are consolidating data to OES Linux servers, load the SMS modules on Linux by entering these commands at the shell prompt:

-'''

-/etc/init.d/novell-smdrd start

-'''

-/opt/novell/sms/bin/smsconfig -l tsafs

-6 Depending on how you have set up service discovery on your network, you might need to add the source server's IP address, DNS name, and localhost name to the sys:/etc/hosts file on the destination server, and vice versa.

-See Section 5.2.2, "Modifying the Hosts File," on page 37 for additional information.